Little Children (film)

-Little Children is a 2006 satirical melodrama film directed by Todd Field, based on the 2004 novel by Tom Perrotta, who co-wrote the screenplay with Field.
+Little Children is a 2006 American satirical melodrama film directed by Todd Field, based on the 2004 novel by Tom Perrotta, who co-wrote the screenplay with Field.
 It follows Sarah Pierce (Kate Winslet), an unhappy housewife who has an affair with a married neighbor (Patrick Wilson).
 Also starring are Jennifer Connelly, Jackie Earle Haley, Noah Emmerich, Gregg Edelman, Phyllis Somerville, and Will Lyman.

 Shooting began on July 25, 2005 and took place in various locations across the United States, primarily in New York City.
-The film premiered at the 44th New York Film Festival, and was released on October 6, 2006, on 5 screens, earning $145,946, with a $29,189 per-screen average.
-However, during its 64 weeks in theaters, 32 screens were the most on which New Line Cinema ever exhibited the film, only briefly increasing that count to 109 in the few weeks leading up to the 79th Academy Awards.
-Consequently, few cinema-goers had access to it, significantly limiting its earnings.
-Despite this, it won numerous critics' group prizes and received Oscar nominations for Best Actress for Winslet, Best Supporting Actor for Haley, and Best Adapted Screenplay for Field and Perrotta.
+The film premiered at the 44th New York Film Festival, and was released by New Line Cinema on October 6, 2006, on 5 screens, earning $145,946, with a $29,189 per-screen average.
+It was exhibited on a maximum of 32 screens throughout most of its run, briefly increasing to 109 screens in the few weeks leading up to the 79th Academy Awards.
+Despite the limited release, the film was favorably reviewed by critics, and won numerous critics' group prizes and received Oscar nominations for Best Actress for Winslet, Best Supporting Actor for Haley, and Best Adapted Screenplay for Field and Perrotta.

 Plot

 Sarah Pierce lives with her husband Richard and daughter Lucy in suburban Boston.
-Their unhappy marriage finally falls apart when she discovers his addiction to Internet pornography.
-One day, she meets Brad Adamson, a married law school graduate who brings his 4-year-old son, Aaron, to the park.
-Brad and Sarah become friendly and, on a dare to shock gossipy housewives, kiss in the park, but resolve not to act on their mutual attraction.
+Their unhappy marriage falls apart when she discovers his addiction to Internet pornography.
+One day she meets Brad Adamson, a married law school graduate who brings his 4-year-old son Aaron to the park.
+Brad and Sarah become friendly and, on a dare to shock gossipy housewives, kiss in the park.
+They resolve not to act on their mutual attraction.

-Sarah and Brad, enjoying each other's company, start regularly meeting at the public pool under the guise of a play date for their kids.
-One day, dozens of parents panic when they see recently paroled sex offender Ronnie J. McGorvey snorkeling in the water with the children, as there are posters of him plastered all over town.
+Sarah and Brad enjoy each other's company and start meeting at the public pool under the guise of play dates for their kids.
+One day, dozens of parents panic when they recognize recently paroled sex offender Ronnie J. McGorvey snorkeling in the water with the children.
 After Ronnie is escorted away by the police, the pool is closed due to rain.
 Sarah and Brad take Lucy and Aaron back to her house and put the kids to bed.
-While Sarah is drying towels in her basement, Brad comes down, where they give in to their temptations and have sex.
+While Sarah is drying towels in her basement, Brad comes down; they give in to their temptations and have sex.

 Ronnie lives with his mother May, who believes that Ronnie's pedophilia would be cured if he met a woman his own age.
 He reluctantly agrees to go on a date she has arranged for him with a woman named Sheila.
-It ends badly when he masturbates next to her in her car by a children's playground.
+It ends when he masturbates next to her in her car by a children's playground.

-When Brad skips taking the bar exam again, his wife Kathy grows suspicious and tells him to invite Sarah, Richard, and Lucy over for dinner.
-The intimacy evident between Brad and Sarah confirms her suspicions, so Kathy arranges for her mother to come for an extended visit.
+Brad skips taking the bar exam again and his suspicious wife Kathy tells him to invite Sarah, Richard, and Lucy over for dinner.
+The intimacy evident between Brad and Sarah confirms Kathy's suspicions so she arranges for her mother to come for an extended visit.